KAHU-radar/radarhub-server/README.md

 # Crowdsource server

 This subdirectory contains a simple server for the radarhub plugin written in python.
+This server implements the full protocol, but just dumps all received tracks to disk in geojson format.
+It can be used as a simple shore based VDR, but mostly serves as an example base for anyone wanting to build a more elaborate server side setup.

 To run it:

 ```
 virtualenv myenv